seneubert/maven-review/README.md

 Tier number one is the working group review.
 The goal of this part of the review is to ensure that the analysis is technically and from its physical content of the highest quality permitted by the limits of person power and computing resources.
 Feedback from relevant experts in the working group (and if needed beyond) is brought to the analysis team at the earliest possible state.
 The goal is to highlight problems in an early stage to avoid waste of work or sidetracks.
 A crucial responsibility of tier one is to ensure that the analysis is reproducible and the tools developed are in a state that allows future projects to profit from the invested work.

 Tier number two is the collaboration review.
-The goal of this second tier is to provide an external, unbiased perspective on the analysis.
+The responibility of this second tier is to provide an external, unbiased perspective on the analysis.
 The methodology is critically examined.
 The documentation is checked for completeness and clearness.

+The basic idea to use a tiered versus a staged review process is that the review can proceed in parallel to the analysis.
+Components of the analysis are made public as soon as they are implemented.
+The reviewers, first on the working group level, then on tier 2, give their feedback on the component immediately.
+They do not wait until a full analysis note is ready.
+To organise this process we propose a few simple tools.

 ## A few simple tools
-To attack the problems stated above we propose to adopt the following tools as part of the review process:
+To attack the problems stated above and to organise the triered review we propose to adopt the following tools as part of the review process:

 ### Maven reviewers
 On the working group level, **as soon as an analysis is proposed**, a working group reviewer is assigned.
 They should be experienced in the respective kind of analysis and take the role of a [maven reviewer] [1].
 A maven reviewer accompanies and counsels the analysts during the whole analysis.
 Their first responsibility is to help the analysis team achieve the highest possible physics goals in the limitations of the available resources.
 Their second responsibility is to make sure that the analysis is carried out according to adequat technical standards by making detailed feedback available as early as possible.
 The main tools that helps them achieve this are the analysis backlog and the code review discussed below.